Allegheny-Computer-Science-101-F2021/computer-science-101-fall-2021-ee-intersection-algorithms-Yanqiao4396/writing/reflection.md

          [2 frames hidden]  <built-in>
 ```

-: Summary of the runs for the Tuple-based algorithms:

-: Summary of the runs for the TupleSingle algorithm:
 Run 1: TupleSingle with a small input
 Run 2: TupleSingle with a large input
 ```